Vidvox/hap-quicktime-playback-demo/README.md

 A demonstration of GPU-accelerated playback of Hap movies using the QuickTime codec.

 Hap is a video codec for fast decompression on modern graphics hardware.
-This is the home of the Hap QuickTime codec.
 For general information about Hap, see [the Hap project](http://github.com/bangnoise/hap).

 Accelerated Playback
 ====================